Ayushii12/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

 ## Amazon Simple Storage Service (Amazon S3)
-- An AWS service that offers object level storage
+- An AWS service that offers **object level** storage
-    - Object Level Storage
-        - Each object consists of
+    - In Object Level Storage, each object consists of
         - **Data**: Might be an image, video, text document, or any other type of file
         - **Metadata**: Contains information about what the data is, how it is used, the object size, and so on
         - **Key**: Its unique identifier
 - S3 stores data as objects in **buckets**
     - Maximum size for an object in Amazon S3 is **5 TB**
 - S3 offers unlimited storage space